How to Use a Cardless ATM: A Step-by-Step Guide

 • The technology provides increased convenience and security but requires access to compatible ATMs and possibly a newer smartphone.

 🛈 Currently, SoFi does not offer cardless ATM withdrawals.
-Members need their physical debit and PIN number to withdraw cash at ATMs.
+Members need their physical debit card and PIN number to withdraw cash at ATMs.

 Thanks to technology, you can often withdraw money from an ATM without a debit card and instead use your cell phone.
 This is good news for those who don’t like to carry around cards or would rather not have to search through their wallets to find the right card when they get to an ATM.